Horizon-bound objects: Kerr--Vaidya solutions: Introduction

+In spherical symmetry the assumption that a trapped region forms in finite time according to a distant observer and that its boundary is singularity-free is sufficient to fully classify the near-horizon geometry and obtain physical properties of the resulting PBHs \cite{MMT:22,DSST:24,MMT:22D,DMT:22}.
+Appendix~\ref{rev-spher} provides a brief review of PBHs and describes some interesting properties of their white hole counterparts.

+However, ABHs are not expected to be spherically symmetric.
+Leaving aside the questions of efficiency of angular momentum transport and differences between single and binary black holes \cite{V:16,J:18,R:19,AGLT:24}, it is clear that even at the level of stylised models one should consider dynamical axially-symmetric systems.
+Moving to axial symmetry introduces a number of challenges due to the reduced symmetry \cite{HE:73,C:92}, while also leading to a host of important effects not present in the spherical case.

-Finally we discuss the equivalence (in the near-horizon approximation) of the analogs of the Rindler and Schwarzschild horizons in the axially symmetric case.
-While this equivalence is rigorously established for the Rindler and the Schwarzschild spacetimes, it is commonly believed that the relationship is valid in general \cite{P:15}.
-The relationship has recently received its precise formulation in Ref.~\cite{DS:23}, using the notion of a separatrix \cite{F:14,york1983}.
-We extend this construction in Sec.~\ref{sV} to Kerr--Vaidya black holes with both constant and variable angular momentum to mass ratios.
+In this paper we analyze the simplest dynamical axially symmetric models --- generalizations of the Kerr metric with variable mass $M$ and constant angular momentum to mass ratio $a\defeq J/M$, as well as those with variable $a$.
+Such metrics were introduced a long time ago \cite{MT:70,CK:77,CGK:90} and many of their properties are well understood \cite{X:99,ST:15,DT:20}.
+Our goals are twofold.
+First, we present new features of these models and examine their relationship to spherically symmetric PBHs, identifying a weak singularity and an intermediate singularity within the near-horizon regions of certain models.
+Second, we discuss the equivalence (in the near-horizon approximation) between the analogs of the Rindler and Schwarzschild horizons in the axially symmetric case.
+While this equivalence is rigorously established for Rindler and Schwarzschild spacetimes, it is generally believed to hold more broadly \cite{P:10, P:15}.
+Recently, this relationship has been precisely formulated in Ref.~\cite{DS:23} using the concept of a separatrix \cite{F:14,york1983}.
+We extend this construction to Kerr–Vaidya black holes with both constant and variable angular momentum-to-mass ratios.

-We conclude in Sec~\ref{discus} with a summary of our results, their implications, and directions for future work.
-Throughout, we work in units where $\hbar=c=G=1$ and use the $(-+++)$ signature.